SamiaMehrdad/Locky-Lows/README.md

 <br/><br/>

-You can find Locky Lows source code on Github.
+You can find Lucky Lows source code on Github.
 *[Locky Lows source code:](https://github.com/SamiaMehrdad/Locky-Lows)*

-if you want to take it a try, you can run last version here:
+if you want to take it a try, you can try last version here:
 *[Locky Lows runing:](https://lockylows.herokuapp.com)*

 ## Technical aspects :